-Dr. Anoop Jhurani performed the first ever robotic-assisted partial knee replacement surgery
+Dr. Anoop Jhurani performed the first robotic-assisted partial knee replacement surgery

-According to Dr. Jhurani, who has performed over 10,000 hip and knee replacement procedures and specializes in partial knee replacement surgery and revision surgeries, has boosted patient satisfaction, as they can now enjoy everyday regular activities and feel normal again.
-To provide surgical patients the most satisfaction, he advises his patients to cycle, jog, exercise, swim, and take part in all physical activities.
+Dr. Jhurani, who has performed over 12,000 hip and knee replacement surgeries and is a specialist in robotic partial knee replacement surgery and revision surgeries, claims that as a result, patient satisfaction has increased.
+The patient can resume everyday activities and feel normal once more.
+In order to provide his patients with the most satisfaction, he consults them to engage in aerobic exercises and other physical activities.

 Knee replacement surgery, also known as knee arthroplasty, is a surgical technique that replaces damaged surfaces of the knee joint in order to reduce pain and impairment and correct misalignment.